 The Piercing Line is the opposite of the Dark Cloud pattern and is a reversal signal if it appears after a down-trend.

-Stars are similar to gaps.
-A long body followed by a much shorter candlestick with a short body, where the bodies must not overlap -- though their shadows may.
+Star patterns highlight indecision.
+A long body followed by a much shorter candlestick with a short body indicates the market has lost direction.
+The bodies must not overlap, though their shadows may.

 The Morning Star pattern signals a bullish reversal after a down-trend.
 The first candlestick has a long black body.
 The second candlestick gaps down from the first (the bodies display a gap, but the shadows may still overlap) and is more bullish if hollow.
 The next candlestick has a long white body which closes in the top half of the body of the first candlestick.